-Name: Date:

-Leader Name:

-Personal check-in: • ASK, "What is new?" or "What is happening NOTES: in your world this week?"
+Name: Date: Leader Name: Personal check-in: • ASK, "What is new?" or "What is happening NOTES: in your world this week?"
 Team member's updates: • What's on your list today?
-NOTES:

-Important things I want to cover today • /:

-•

-Rotational topic: Career Planning What parts of your work do you enjoy the m What skills would you like to grow?
-What next role(s) would you be interested in What big dreams or long-term career goals NOTES: working toward?

-Things that are going well/recognitio n:

-Offer of support: • What do you need from me? or, What supports ort do you need?

-Action items and commitment dates ( and action owner):

-ACTION ITEM BY W HEN ACTION OWNER
+NOTES: Important things I want to cover today • • y: Rotational topic: Career Planning What parts of your work do you enjoy the most?
+The least?
+What skills would you like to grow?
+What next role(s) would you be interested in working toward?
+What big dreams or long-term career goals to do think about?
+NOTES: Things that are going well/recognition: Offer of support:What do you need from me? or, What support ort do you need?
+Action items and commitment dates (and action owner): ACTION ITEM BY W HEN ACTION OWNER •

-•